K-N-K-P-Chandu/Kafka/README.md

-# Kafka Python Demo: Orders Producer & Tracker
+# Kafka Demo: with python ('Orders', 'Producer' & 'Tracker')

 This guide helps you run a simple Kafka workflow locally using Docker and Python.
 It includes a producer (`producer.py`) that sends a sample order and a consumer (`tracker.py`) that reads and prints new orders from the `orders` topic.